MeganBronte/chainheartbeat/README.md

 ChainHeartbeat provides a simple interface for connecting a wallet on Base and sending a heartbeat transaction.

 The app is designed to be lightweight and direct:

+- Connect a supported wallet.
+- Submit a heartbeat.
+- Confirm the transaction on Base.
+- View the result in the app interface.

+## Features